ordina-jworks/ordina-jworks.github.io/_posts/2019-09-18-kustomize.md

 ## Extending Kustomize: plugins

 In some examples the configMapGenerator was used to easily create config maps without having to manually convert files.
-There are actually two mechanisms to influence Yaml files programmatically: generators and transformers.
+There are actually two mechanisms to influence YAML files programmatically: generators and transformers.

 Generators do exactly what their name suggests: they generator YAML files.
 Generator will use the provided configuration to create new manifests and add them to the set of already available Kubernetes manifests.